fireundubh/playwithfire/unity/patchwork-project-structure.md

 ### AppInfoFactory

-1. Create a new project named `AppInfoDLLProj`.
+1. Create a new class library project named `AppInfoDLLProj`.
 2. Add a new reference to `Patchwork.Attributes`. _Recommendation: Use the compiled DLL, not the project._
 3. Create a new class file named `AppInfoDLL.cs`.
 4. Inherit from `AppInfoFactory` and add the `[AppInfoFactory]` attribute to the class.